 In sum, the inter-bank premium is always zero when the economy is healthy.
 Any idiosyncratic liquidity demands are likely to be diversified across a large set of liquidity suppliers (see Kashyap, Rajan, and Stein (2002), for example).
-Central bank supplied liquidity is likely to be ample for such needs.
+Central bank supplied liquidity is likely to be ample for such needs and the location of reserves is unimportant.
 However, in stressed situations, liquidity demands become much more strongly positively correlated (for example, as witnessed by banks in the United States during 2007-08, see Acharya and Mora (2015), or as witnessed by firms at the onset of the pandemic in March 2020, see Kashyap (2020), and Acharya, Engle and Steffen (2021)), and liquidity hoarding can further restrict supply.
-There is then a threshold central bank reserve issuance level at date 0 beyond which further issuance increases the net interbank rate r_1 .
+There is then a threshold central bank reserve issuance level at date 0 beyond which further issuance increases the net interbank date-1 rate r_1 .

-Whether increased ex ante reserves reduce ex post liquidity is an empirical question.
-The broader point, however, is that the "free" reserves available to deal with liquidity stress at date 1 will be significantly lower than the aggregate reserves issued at date 0 because of the endogenous issuance of claims on reserves by the banking sector.
+Whether increased ex-ante reserves reduce ex-post liquidity is an empirical question.
+The broader point, however, is that the "free" reserves available to deal with liquidity stress at date 1 will be significantly lower than the aggregate reserves issued at date 0 because of the endogenous issuance of claims on reserves by the banking sector and liquidity hoarding.
 Reserve demand is not static, indeed supply will create some of its own demand, a phenomenon the literature has underemphasized.